 When the day came, the doorbell rang when he said it would and I ran downstairs to open the door.
 Through the glass I could see flowers so thought my guess was accurate, but when I opened the door I found my husband!

 He planned a random, crazy weekend trip from Nairobi to Berlin for only 2 days, but it was the best surprise of my life (besides when he proposed, of course)!
 Surprising each other like this is a wonderfully sweet long distance relationship idea!

 Plan Skype dates around holidays and make a theme out of your date.
 If it is Thanksgiving, make sure you both eat Thanksgiving-themed meals, and maybe both wear some autumn colors and decorate the room behind you with colored leaves or pumpkins.

 If it is Valentine’s Day, wear red during your Skype date, put hearts up behind you for the video call, or any number of Valentine’s related things (if you are both into Valentine’s Day, of course!).
 (See more ideas for Valentine’s Day dates here).
 Don’t skip celebrating holidays together just because you’re doing the long distance relationship thing!

 Send your significant other jokes or funny photos of you or things that make you both laugh at various points of the day.
 I find this is most effective when I know that my husband has had an especially busy day at work and needs a little break.

 Sending texts full of encouragement and love are also heartening to receive.
 Even if you can’t be together all the time, knowing that your significant other is thinking of you lightens the situation until you can see each other again.
 Long distance date ideas like this are a beautiful way to stay connected!
 Sending sweet messages right before bed is a sweet way to connect, too.

 Long distance dating is entirely possible, but make sure that you are both making time to actually see each other in person.

 At one point in our relationship, this goal was to see each other in person every 3 months.
 Now it’s to see each other for a few weeks every month.
-Very soon we will be able to say we are no longer in a long distance relationship and will be in one place, together!
+Very soon we will be able to say we are no longer in a long-distance relationship and will be in one place, together!

-Author’s Bio: Karis is a classical musician based in Germany and runs a travel blog called Don’t Dream, Just Travel.
+About the Author: Karis is a classical musician based in Germany and runs a travel blog called Don’t Dream, Just Travel.
 She has been traveling the world since a young age, and spent 9 years working as a musician in East Africa, where she met her husband.
 Despite being in different time zones and on different continents, they are now happily married and will hopefully no longer be in a long distance relationship soon!
 You can follow Karis and her adventures on Instagram, Facebook, Twitter, and the blog.